Healthdirect Free Australian health advice you can count on.

 • What kind of medical intervention or pain relief would you like during birth?

-Your GP can discuss your options and help you decide what’s best for you.
+Your GP can discuss your options, help you decide what’s best and give you any necessary referrals.
 You may also choose to talk to your friends and family about their experiences.
 Keep in mind, pregnancy and birth preferences and experiences are different for everyone.

 Public hospital

-If you choose to give birth in a public hospital and your pregnancy is low-risk, you will most likely book in at the local maternity hospital for your area.
+If you choose to give birth in a public hospital, and your pregnancy is low-risk, it’s likely you will be booked in at the local maternity hospital for your area.

 Some advantages of public hospital care are: